mherwege/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 - BasicUI does not support dynamic refreshing of the selection list in the `upnpserver` channels `renderer`, `browse`, `playlistselect` and in the `upnprenderer` channel `favoriteselect`.
   A refresh of the browser will be required to show the adjusted selection list.

-- The `upnpserver search` channel requires input of a string to trigger a search.
-  The `upnpserver playlist` channel and `upnprenderer favorite` channel require input of a string to set a playlist or favorite.
-  This cannot be done with BasicUI, but can be achieved with rules.

 - The player control in BasicUI does not support fast forward or rewind.

 None of these are limitations when using the main UI.